youweichen0208/YC-Tech-Blog/src/backend/c#.md

 ## Boxing and Unboxing in C#

-1. **Boxing** is the process of converting a value type (like `int`, `bool`, `char`, etc.) to the type `object` or to any interface type implemented by this value type.
+1. **Boxing** is the process of converting a value type (like `int`, `bool`, `char`, etc.) to the `object` type or to any interface type implemented by this value type.
 When the CLR boxes a value type, it wraps the value inside a `System.Object` and stores it on the managed heap.
+Boxing is implicit.

 ```csharp
 int i = 10;